domaframework/doma-tools-for-intellij/CONTRIBUTING.md

 ## Submitting a Pull Request

-1. Fork the repository and create your branch from `main`.
+1. Create your branch from `main`.
 2. Make your changes and ensure all tests pass:
    ```sh
    ./gradlew check